Dynamic Vocabulary Pruning: Stable LLM-RL by Taming the Tail: Introduction

-\begin{enumerate} \item \textbf{Rigorous diagnosis}: We characterize the mathematical structure of instability in off-policy gradient estimation for LLMs.
-We prove that vulnerability is asymmetric—the log-probability mismatch bound scales as $(1-p)$, vanishing for high-probability tokens but remaining significant for low-probability tokens.
-Moreover, we show that sampled low-probability tokens have systematically biased mismatches that accumulate over sequences (Section~\ref{sec:diagnosis}).
+\begin{enumerate} \item \textbf{Rigorous Diagnosis:} We characterize the mathematical structure of off-policy gradient instability in LLMs.
+We prove the log-probability mismatch bound scales as $(1-p)$, where $p$ is the token probability.
+This vulnerability is asymmetric: vanishing for high-probability tokens but remaining significant for low-probability tokens.
+Furthermore, we show that these tail errors are not zero-mean noise but possess systematic bias that accumulates over long horizons (Section~\ref{sec:diagnosis}).

-\item \textbf{Principled solution}: We propose dynamic vocabulary pruning using min-p filtering~\cite{minh2025turning} to define constrained policies.
-This addresses the source of instability at the objective level rather than through post-hoc corrections (Section~\ref{sec:framework}).
+\item \textbf{Principled Framework:} We introduce Dynamic Vocabulary Pruning (DVP), a method that utilizes min-$p$ filtering~\cite{nguyen2024turning} to construct constrained policies.
+This approach addresses the root cause of instability at the objective level, ensuring that gradients are computed only where the training and inference policies are numerically consistent (Section~\ref{sec:framework}).